Romancing the Stone: Books

-The novelization of Romancing the Stone was credited to Joan Wilder, although (along with a novelization of the sequel movie, The Jewel of the Nile) it was actually written by Catherine Lanigan.
+The novelization of Romancing the Stone was written by Catherine Lanigan under "Joan Wilder" as a pen name, along with a novelization of the sequel movie The Jewel of the Nile.

 Sequels

 The success of Romancing the Stone led to a sequel, The Jewel of the Nile, without Zemeckis directing but with Douglas, Turner, and DeVito all returning.
-The film was released in December 1985 and was commercially successful, but received weaker reviews than the first film.
+The film was released in December 1985 and was commercially successful, but received weaker reviews than the first.

 Since 1985, numerous attempts have been made to produce further sequels to the film.
-Another sequel, called The Crimson Eagle, would have had Jack and Joan take their two teenage children to Thailand where they are blackmailed into stealing a priceless statue.
+Another sequel, called The Crimson Eagle, would have had Jack and Joan take their two teenage children to Thailand, where they are blackmailed into stealing a priceless statue.
 Filming was scheduled to begin in 1987, following Michael Douglas's shooting of Wall Street, but the production was delayed and ultimately never made it past the development stage.
 DeVito reunited Douglas, Turner, and himself in his 1989 film The War of the Roses.

 In 2005 and again in 2008, Douglas was developing a second sequel, tentatively titled Racing the Monsoon.

 Since 2007, 20th Century Fox has considered producing a remake of Romancing the Stone, with the possibility of a reboot series.
 The roles of Jack Colton and Joan Wilder would be filled by Taylor Kitsch (or Gerard Butler) and Katherine Heigl, respectively.
 By 2011, the remake was re-worked as a television series.